 As I mentioned at the beginning of my review, the X181 Navigator is trying to replicate the design of the professional Walker Scout quad.
 The engineers from XinLin added even a fake GPS antenna on the top of the aircraft to make the copy more credible.

 Overall the quad looks good, although it is not too sporty and is maybe a bit plump for my taste :).
 The build quality is decent without being used crappy plastic but, of course, it is still a toy grade drone.

-The impression of brushless motors are granted by some metal motor covers (caps), which beside the esthetical function in my opinion allows proper installation of the motors and also helps to dissipate the heat of the motors.
+The impression of brushless motors is granted by some metal motor covers (caps), which besides the esthetical function in my opinion allows the proper installation of the motors and also helps to dissipate the heat of the motors.

-In order to allow the installation of some standard 5″ propellers, the 2.0 mm motor shafts are equiped with threaded prop adapters.
-Although the $5 spare motors came with connectors which allow easy replacement, unfortunately you will need to disassemble entirely the airframe in order to do this…
+In order to allow the installation of some standard 5″ propellers, the 2.0 mm motor shafts are equipped with threaded prop adapters.
+Although the $5 spare motors came with connectors that allow easy replacement, unfortunately, you will need to disassemble entirely the airframe in order to do this…

 XinLin X181 review – Transmitter